 If you choose not to take out a loan you can pay your fees directly to us.
 There are two ways to do this: either pay in full, or through a three- or six-month instalment plan starting at registration.

 We offer most new undergraduate students funding to support their studies and university life.
 There’s also finance available for specific groups of students.

 Grants and scholarships are available for:

-200 UCAS Tariff Points from a minimum of 2 A levels (or equivalent).
-3 GCSEs at grade C or above, including English and Mathematics or Science
+80 UCAS tariff points from a minimum of 2 A levels (or equivalent).
+3 GCSEs at grade C or above, including English and Mathematics or Science.

 Important additional notes

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email firstname.lastname@example.org for further information.

 All tariff points must come from A levels.
 Points from AS levels cannot be counted towards the total tariff points required for entry to this course.

 Add all your qualifications to the tariff calculator and check your total score against the entry requirements for your chosen intake, which can be found above